DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

     - Do one of the following actions:

         - On a operator that outputs a model configuration, click <span class="sr-only" id="link-icon-label">Link</span> :octicons-plus-24:{ title="Link" aria-labelledby="link-icon-label" } > **Validate configuration**.
-        - Right-click anywhere on the workflow graph, select **Modeling** > **Compare models**, and then connect the output of two or more models to the Compare models inputs.
+        - Right-click anywhere on the workflow graph, select **Config & Intervention** > **Validate configuration**, and then connect a model to the Validate configuration input.

 ## Validate a model configuration